Malapati-mamatha-9719/Malapati-mamatha-9719/README.md

 - 👋 Hi, I’m @Malapati-mamatha-9719
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning C language.
+- 🌱 I’m currently learning Java and Python language.
-- 💞️ I’m looking to collaborate on c language codes.
+- 💞️ I’m looking to collaborate on HTML CSS JS codes.
 - 📫 How to reach me 24b01a0586@svecw.edu.in
 - 😄 Pronouns: she
 - ⚡ Fun fact: jaw-dropping